xwausse/SQL-homework/lesson-13/homework/homework.md

 > - If the employee has worked for more than 20 years → 'Veteran'(Employees)

-7. Find the employees who have a salary greater than the average salary of their respective department(Employees)

-8. Find all employees whose names (concatenated first and last) contain the letter "a" and whose salary is divisible by 5(Employees)
+5. Find all employees whose names (concatenated first and last) contain the letter "a" at least 3 times.

-9. The total number of employees in each department and the percentage of those employees who have been with the company for more than 3 years(Employees)
+6. The total number of employees in each department and the percentage of those employees who have been with the company for more than 3 years(Employees)

-10. Write an SQL statement that determines the most and least experienced Spaceman ID by their job description.(Personal)
+7. Write an SQL statement that determines the most and least experienced Spaceman ID by their job description.(Personal)

 ## Difficult Tasks
+1. Write an SQL query that separates the uppercase letters, lowercase letters, numbers, and other characters from the given string 'tf56sd#%OqH' into separate columns.
-1. Write an SQL query that replaces each row with the sum of its value and the previous row's value.
+2. Write an SQL query that replaces each row with the sum of its value and the previous rows' value.
 (Students table)

-2. Given the following hierarchical table, write an SQL statement that determines the level of depth each employee has from the president.
-(Employee table)

 3. You are given the following table, which contains a VARCHAR column that contains mathematical equations.
 Sum the equations and provide the answers in the output.(Equations)
 4. Given the following dataset, find the students that share the same birthday.(Student Table)
 5. You have a table with two players (Player A and Player B) and their scores.
 If a pair of players have multiple entries, aggregate their scores into a single row for each unique pair of players.
 Write an SQL query to calculate the total score for each unique player pair(PlayerScores)

 ```sql